mhaugrud/msumcspy/_sources/Strings/TraversalandtheforLoopByIndex.rst

 Traversal and the ``for`` Loop: By Index
 ----------------------------------------

+When we need to iterate over the characters in a string, we should use the technique shown in ch08_6 (iterating by character) if possible.
+However, there are times when we must iterate by index.

-It is also possible to use the ``range`` function to systematically generate the indices of the characters.
+We can use the ``range`` function to systematically generate the indices of the characters.
 The ``for`` loop can then be used to iterate over these positions.
 These positions can be used together with the indexing operator to access the individual characters in the string.

 Consider the following codelens example.